What We Do

 Surprises come in three flavors: construction, design, and cost.
 Construction surprises occur when a design is not fully thought out and properly translated into the construction documents, leaving the contractor scratching his head — or worse, the architect scratching his head when he sees what has been built.
 Design surprises occur when what the client thought he saw in the drawings is not what the architect thought his client saw.
 Cost surprises need no further explanation.
 All these surprises have one common denominator: bad communication.

 We minimize construction surprises by careful detailing of all conditions that are unusual or could cause confusion.
-We essentially build the building in our drawings, integrating all the pieces that will go into it, from cabinetry and trim to structural, electrical and mechanical systems.
+We essentially build the building in our drawings, three-dimensionally using BIM software, integrating all the pieces that will go into it, from cabinetry and trim to structural, electrical and mechanical systems.
 Most potential construction problems are revealed and solved during this process.
 We recently asked a contractor if our clients saved money because our drawings are so thorough in comparision with what contractors usually see.
 His answer was no—that the end product costs what it costs.
-But what clients like, he said, is that there are almost never change orders during construction.
+But what clients like, he said, is that there are almost never change orders during the construction of our projects.

 Much of the work we do is by reference.
 People come to us because we have high standards for design and execution, and they expect that from us.
 In turn, in everything we design, we design as if it is we were to live in it.
 Because of the kind of clientele we serve and the approach we take, the product is usually something we can all be proud of.
 Client and contractor references are available upon request.